KeepEyeOnBall-Jose/hydracamv2/README.md

 - The **master device** acts as a server and hotspot, sending commands to connected slave devices.
 - **Slave devices** act as WebSocket clients connected to the master, receiving commands and controlling their cameras based on these instructions.

-Communication between devices is handled in real-time using WebSockets, making it possible for the master device to broadcast camera commands simultaneously to all connected slave devices.
+Communication between devices is handled in real-time using WebSockets, enabling the master device to broadcast camera commands simultaneously to all connected slave devices.

 ### Main Components